NinjaTuts/Foundation-6-Shortcodes/README.txt

 * something else
 * third thing

-Here's a link to [WordPress](http://wordpress.org/ "Your favorite software") and one to [Markdown's Syntax Documentation][markdown qsyntax].
+Here's a link to [WordPress](http://wordpress.org/ "Your favorite software") and one to [Markdown's Syntax Documentation][markdown syntax].
 Titles are optional, naturally.

 [markdown syntax]: http://daringfireball.net/projects/markdown/syntax